 System.out.println("Cannot divide by zero");

-The finally block always executes, regardless of whether an exception is thrown or caught, and is typically used for cleanup operations.
+The finally block always runs regardless of whether an exception was thrown or caught.
+It's typically used for cleanup operations like closing connections or releasing resources.

 try {